First Step The Style Guide Build a Style Guide Change the color scheme Set the color palette Chose the font pairing Deal with...

 “Research reveals people make a subconscious judgment about a person, environment, or product within 90 seconds of initial viewing and that between 62% and 90% of that assessment is based on color alone.
 “Source: CCICOLOR – Institute for Color Research

 Color communicates and is an important element throughout the style of the website.
 If there is an existing color incorporate the same logo colors.
 Unless you want to redesign the logo.
 Depending on how well your company is known by it’s logo will help you make this decision.
-If you do decide to change the brand colors and logo it will be an opportunity to email to your existing clients the new changes in a logo and a website.

-Color helps to focus our attention as does being able to easily read the content.
-The color of something can make it look pleasant or unpleasant.
 There is no perfect color that will be good for everything.
 Using only one color is uninteresting and the content will be ignored.

 The Color Wheel

 Most useful tool to use when making sure you get just the right kind of color tone and hue.
 The software used for this process is Affinity Designer.
 All of the softwares have the color wheel tool.
+You will find color charts built into note taking applications.
+All the time on a website you are looking at a combination of text and color.

 The Divi Theme comes with the ability to change the Default Color Palette and is located in the Theme Options area.
 Here you can set the colors.
 When you set this Color Palette those colors will be used throughout the site.